lemisr/Deforestation-monitoring/README.md

 ## Features

-- **Flexible area of interest** — draw a polygon/rectangle directly on the map, or upload your own GeoJSON
+- **Area of interest** — draw a polygon/rectangle directly on the map, or upload your own GeoJSON
-- **Optional points of interest** — upload KML or CSV (lat/lon) files to mark places on the map
+- **Optional points of interest** — upload KML or CSV (lat/lon) files to mark places on the map with labels
 - **Forest mask (Google Dynamic World)** — adjustable tree-probability threshold to exclude cropland from the analysis, avoiding false positives from harvested fields
-- **Vegetation & forest-loss layers** — NDVI visualisation and a dedicated loss layer (2019–2020 vs. 2024–2025), all toggleable on the map
+- **Vegetation & forest-loss layers** — NDVI visualisation and a dedicated loss layer (2019–2020 vs. 2024–2025)
 - **PDF report export** — satellite basemap, vegetation layers, area outline and points of interest, composited into a downloadable report
 - **Sample dataset included** — one-click loading of an example area (Yorta Yorta Country boundary) to test the app without preparing your own data